-Volunteers supplement the work of paid staff by straightening materials on shelves, watering plants, participating in the Teen Advisory Groups/Teen Advisory Board, and driving for our shut-in service.
+Volunteers supplement the work of paid staff by participating in the Teen Advisory Groups, Teen Review Board, New Adult Advisory Board, and driving for our shut-in service.

 Availability of Volunteer Opportunities